jrem08/jrem08/README.md

 <h2 align="left">🎓 About me </h2>

-I am a Software Engineering student currently in my fifth semester, with a strong passion for technology, innovation, and the development of digital solutions.
-I specialize in web application development, both frontend and backend, and have solid knowledge of databases and programming languages.
-My main motivation is to apply what I’ve learned in real-world environments, creating functional, efficient, and impactful technological solutions.
-I enjoy working in teams and tackling challenges that help me grow both professionally and personally.
+I'm a Software Engineering student, currently in my fifth semester, with a deep passion for technology and innovation.
+I specialize in web development, front-end design, and UX/UI interface design, creating intuitive, engaging, and user-centered digital experiences.
+I combine creativity with technical skills to transform ideas into functional and modern products.
+I'm motivated by applying my knowledge to real-world projects that add value, working as a team, and tackling challenges that drive my professional and personal growth.